andersmmg/redstonelinks/README.md

 - **Linked Block:** Remote control redstone blocks by powering one block
 - **Redstone Linker:** Add blocks to linked blocks to remote control them
+- **Linked Receiver:** Power any redstone block remotely with a receiver

 ### Downloads